seddonym/seddonym.github.io/_posts/2019-04-06-why-dependency-inversion.md

 ## Option one: DAG

-**DAG** stands for [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
-This is a mathematical structure consisting of points, and arrows connecting those points, where there are no cycles.
-In other words, you could not start at one point and follow the arrows around until you returned to that same point.
-Here's a picture of one:

-(diagram of DAG)

 This is a great shape for a code base.
 In programming parlance, we might simply say, 'there are no circular dependencies'.